jryebread/ClipMoveAI-Text2Video/README.md

 ## Description

-Stable Video Diffusion XT + Google Researches Interpolation model results in smooth, amazing videos.
+Stable Video Diffusion XT + Google Researches Interpolation model results in extremely smooth, 24fps (configurable), amazing looking videos at longer lengths than 4 seconds.

 ## Features
 - **Scalable and Efficient**: The pipeline is designed to handle large-scale video generation tasks efficiently with several GPU workers and supports multi-GPU instances, making it suitable for various applications.